swallowcamel/nancywiki/Building-Nancy-on-Mono.md

 	--> Referenced '/opt/FSharpPowerPack-2.0.0.0/bin/FSharp.PowerPack.dll'

 ## Build configurations
-The _Nancy.sln_ file contains two build configurations, called _MonoDebug_ and _MonoRelease_, that should be build when building Nancy on Mono.
+The _Nancy.sln_ file contains two, Mono specific, build configurations, called _MonoDebug_ and _MonoRelease_, that should be build when building Nancy on Mono.
 These ensures that windows-only features (such as the WCF host) will not produce build errors when you compile the source.